RiadOliveira/Room4Me-desktop/README.md

 </h1>

 <p align="center">
-  An application designed to help students find apartments to rent or divide with other students.
+  An application designed to help students find apartments to rent or share with other students.
 This project has been developed during Java classes at college.
 </p>

 <h4 align="center">